1And Jesus was going out of the temple and going away, and his disciples came to him to draw his attention to the buildings of the temple.

 18and the one who is in the field must not turn back to take his cloak.

-19But how terrible it will be for those who are pregnant and to those nursing in those days!
+19But how terrible it will be for those who are pregnant and for nursing mothers in those days!

 20And pray that your flight is not in the winter, nor on a Sabbath,

-21for at that time there will be great tribulation, such as has not been from the beginning of the world until now, no, and it will never ever happen again.
+21because at that time there will be great tribulation unlike anything that has happened since the beginning of the world until now, no, and it will never ever happen again.

-22And if those days were not shortened, no flesh would have been saved, but for the sake of the chosen, those days will be shortened.
+22And if those days were not shortened, no flesh would have been saved, but those days will be shortened for the sake of the chosen.

-24For false Messiahs will arise, and false prophets, and will show great signs and wonders so as to mislead, if possible, even the chosen ones.
+24because false Messiahs and false prophets will arise and will perform great signs and wonders in order to lead astray, if possible, even the chosen.

 27For as the lightning goes out from the east and shines even to the west, so will be the coming of the Son of Man.